stevetaylor22/panda/README.md

 - Paging of results
 - Sort out use of name "id" in Appointment (currently used for compatibility with sample data)
 - At the moment it fails fast i.e. aborts when it detects the first invalid field, would be nicer if it reported all invalid fields at once
+- App needs to check patient exists when creating an appointment